 PAST OCEANS CIRCULATION

-During my PhD I uses Neodymium isotopes of ocean sediments from the Atlantic Ocean, to trace past ocean circulation throughout the Pleistocene era.
+During my PhD I used Neodymium isotopes of ocean sediments from the Atlantic Ocean, to trace past ocean circulation throughout the Pleistocene era and especially the "Mid-Pleistocene-Transition".

 Media coverage about this research topic: